 On a week of rain like this, she’d be stir crazy in the nest so that the moment the clouds lifted, she’d say, “Get of this nest.
 Get out of this nest.
 Get out of this nest!”

-Or maybe she has a teenage son like mine who wants to lie around all day and she’s saying, “Go get some worms.
+Or maybe she has a teenage son like mine who wants to lie around all day and she says, “Go get some worms.
 Go get some worms.
 Go get some worms!”

-It could be her “nest blessing day” and then she’d call: “Pick up your stuff.
+It could be her “nest blessing day” and then she’d call to all of them: “Pick up your stuff.
 Pick up your stuff.
 Pick up your stuff!”

 Whatever she’s repeating, it’s annoying and it gets me out of bed.
 Who wants to lie around listening to that call over and over again?

 And then I get to thinking, why do some birds have annoying, repetitive calls and others–like the thrush–share deep, soulful sounds that stir me inside?

-And right way, I know they’re just like us; and I know that I want to be a thrush, not a “Pick up your stuff.
+And right way, I know.
+They’re just like us.
+And I know that I want to be a thrush, not a “Pick up your stuff.
 Pick up your stuff.
 Pick up your stuff,” mom.
-That bird sits right out my window on a nearby tree, but the sound of the thrush comes from deep in the dark wood.
+That bird sits right out my window on a nearby tree, but the sound of the thrush comes from the forest.

 Actually, I don’t know much about birds, except that I hear them a lot living near the woods as I do.
 The only call I recognize is the thrush–because I’ve always loved it–ever since we first moved to the mountains.
 But it might not even be a thrush.

-I used get excited about hearing a particularly beautiful call, but whenever I’d ask my bird knowing neighbor what it was, and he’d laugh and say: “That’s a Robin,” or worse: “That’s crow.”
+I used get excited about hearing a particularly beautiful call, but whenever I’d ask my bird knowing neighbor what it was, he’d laugh and say: “That’s a Robin,” or worse: “That’s a crow.”

 Jack Kerouc wrote, “Even if it didn’t happen, it’s true,” and this comforts me because what I sense about the soul of the thrush IS true, even if it’s not her that I hear.